-📷 Cinematic wide shot: Eric and artisans at work in the workshop, natural light streaming through, lacquer pieces in foreground.
+Stocker Studio workshop — artisans at work with natural light streaming through, lacquer pieces in foreground

 Our Story